nightroman/FarNet/GitKit/README.md

 [Contents]

-Use this command to navigate to a repository directory
+Use this command to navigate to a repository directory or file

 ```
 gk:cd